 Departments are expected to provide work for student employees for at least one semester unless provisions for short-term employment are made and understood.
 If circumstances make it necessary to terminate a student's employment during a semester for reasons other than unsatisfactory work performance, employers should give the student employee a two-week notice prior to termination.

 Employing departments should provide student employees with the following written information: departmental policies; duties to be performed; and number of hours that the student employee can expect to work.
-Employing departments wanting to enforce more conservative work eligibility requirements other than those required by Financial Aid must obtain approval from Financial Aid and provide these requirements in writing to all student employees within the department before the term of employment begins.
+Employing departments wanting to enforce more conservative work eligibility requirements other than those required by the Career Development Center must obtain approval from the Career Development Center and provide these requirements in writing to all student employees within the department before the term of employment begins.

 Student employees required to work when SIUC is closed must be informed by the employing department of this requirement at the time of hire.
 Otherwise the student employee cannot be required to work during closure.
-Student employees who are scheduled to work but are not required to report during university closure will not be paid; however, supervisors should rearrange work schedules when possible so that the affected student employees will be able to make up the time lost.
+Student employees who are scheduled to work but are not required to report during university closure will not be paid.
 Student employees who are scheduled and required to work when the university is closed will be paid at the regular rate for the actual number of hours worked.

 Student employees are not paid for scheduled hours missed for holidays, jury duty, funerals, illness, military obligations, or voting.